phishman3579/Bitcoin/README.md

     }
 ```

-Peers on the Bitcoin network will receive the Block and start confirming it.
 To confirm the Block, the peer will check the nonce, check the Block's signature and the signature of each Trasaction in the Block.
 It will then try and add the block to it's Blockchain.

 The Blockchain is a simple structure which contains a list of confirmed Blocks, a list of Transactions in chronilogical order, a list of unused Transactions, and the current hash.